LiannaFung/MSci-Scattered-Light-LSM/README.md

 Laser light passes through a first polariser, which is free to rotate, causing the light to be polarised in one direction.
 Polarised light then passes through a cylindrical lens which bends the light into a thin sheet used to illuminate a thin slice of the sample (see image below).
 Rayleigh and Mie scattering occurs within this slice.
 A second polariser is positioned in the y direction 90&deg; above the sample and filters the polarisation of the scattered light before it reaches the camera.
 Additional optical components are included to maintain the correct focal lengths, prevent aberration and perform dithering.
 <img width="8268" height="5378" alt="Setup" src="https://github.com/user-attachments/assets/508156b0-0300-415d-93ee-57e0ae87869f" />

-Sameples consist of sunflower pollen (Mie scattering signal), suspended in agarose with varying concentrations of Rayleigh scattering (TiO<sub>2</sub>) and Mie scattering (polystyrene latex microspheres) background.
+Samples consist of sunflower pollen (Mie scattering signal), suspended in agarose with varying concentrations of Rayleigh scattering (TiO<sub>2</sub>) and Mie scattering (polystyrene latex microspheres) background.
 Fish embryo specimen were later investigated.

 ## Documentation
 The code in this repository is not fully modular.
-Each specimen type we analysed required manual adjustments to subplot layouts, scale bars, titles, and other figure-related elements, which made it impractical to generalise the plotting pipeline.
+Each specimen type we analysed required manual adjustments to subplot layouts, scale bars, and other figure-related elements, depending on the objective lens used, which made it impractical to generalise plotting and data analysis into a single function.

+We first investigated individual images to determine methods of increasing contrast, before creating a generalised function to take in multiple sets of images for a given objective lens.
+This was done to streamline the process of generating all the plots and data required for the report.
 - [Pictures](Pictures) - Data input: unprocessed images taken from microscope.
   - [#Masks](Pictures/#Masks) - Data input: masks for pollen (generated from imagej).
   - Other subfolders - Data input: each folder (image stack) contains images at a specific concentration of background, at different angles of polarisation.